Marak/translate.js/README.md

 ## Local translations

-You can also specify manual translations with online translation as a fallback (or not).
-For this, we have to specify them with an object with this structure:
+You can also specify manual translations with optional online translation as a fallback.
+For this, specify them with an object with this structure:

 ```js
 // Load it manually: